Control Panel

 Many households obtain insurance benefits from their employers, which may cover medical, life, disability, and in some cases, child/elder care and veterinarian services.

-But as insurance costs increase, many employers are shifting larger percentage costs to the employee.
+But as insurance costs increase, many employers are shifting a larger percentage of the costs to the employee.
 You need to estimate how much insurance you need to adequately cover your needs without paying excessive insurance fees.

 About Life Insurance